fishinwind/workshop/content/Classes/class-1.rst

 =====
 #.
 Class overview
 #.
 Get the VM running
 #.
-Overall goals for the Blocks and Class
+Overall goals for the Classes

 Class Overview
 ==============